XDagger/xdagj/README.md

 ## Run XDAGJ

 In XDAGJ， Config.java is a global configuration class.
-If specify configuration parameters are not configured，the default parameters will be used.
+If specified configuration parameters are not configured，the default parameters will be used.

 To avoid stack overflow, increase the STACK value of the JVM to at least 4096k when loading the test network data.